 Now Is Jesus Now Is Jesus – Hymn Lyric

 “Now Is Jesus: Experiencing the Power of His Resurrection” invites us to reflect on the incredible love and power of Jesus Christ.
 Through His resurrection, Jesus offers us a new life free from sin.
-This hymn reminds us to embrace His love, to be transformed by His sacrifice, and to live in the freedom He provides.
+This hymn reminds us to embrace His love, to be transformed by His , and to live in the freedom He provides.

 Now Is Jesus Now Is Jesus – Hymn Lyric